FluidNumerics/gpu-programming/docs/GPU/Hardware/GPU-Accelerated-Platforms.md

 2. Verify reported specifications using back-of-the-envelope calculations and system utilities.
 3. Run standard micro-benchmarks to exercise key hardware components.

+The first two approaches provide theoretical peaks that are likely not attainable by real applications for sustained periods of time.
+Because of this, micro-benchmarks are often used to characterize hardware performance in a way that is meaningful for your application.
 In the next few sections, you will learn more about each of these steps.
 For now, we will simply provide ballpark estimates for peak bandwidth and FLOPS for various hardware components that you will later be able to prove.

 <table>